amber-lang/amber-docs/docs/0.3.5-alpha/basic_syntax/arrays.md

 // Outputs: kiwi banana cherry date
 ```

-To add an element to an array, use the addition operator, described in the [Expressions chapter](/basic_syntax/expressions), to combine two arrays.
+To add an element to an array, we can use the mentioned in the [expressions chapter](/basic_syntax/expressions) addition operator to merge two arrays together.

 ```ab
 let capitals = ["London", "Paris"]